-7. Partially slide the 3-Pack Ultra320 Hot-Swap Expansion option into the guides through the front of the removable-media bay opening, as shown in the following illustration.
+- Note: The 3-Pack Hot-swap Hard Disk Drive Expansion Kit comes with four long M3.5 x 7 screws and four short M3 x 5 screws.
+Make sure you secure the SCSI backplane to the drive cage with the short screws. - 7.
+Align the 3-Pack Ultra320 Hot-Swap Expansion option with the empty removable-media bay opening, adjacent to the standard hot-swap hard disk drive backplane. - 8.
+Partially slide the 3-Pack Ultra320 Hot-Swap Expansion option into the guides through the front of the removable-media bay opening, as shown in the following illustration.
 Leave adequate room at the rear of the 3-Pack Ultra320 Hot-Swap Expansion option to connect the required cables.

-8. Locate the short SCSI cable that comes with this kit:

-Note: The SCSI cables that come with this kit can only be used with the integrated SCSI controller with RAID capabilities.
+- 9. Locate the short SCSI cable that comes with this kit: - Note: The SCSI cables that come with this kit can only be used with the integrated SCSI controller with RAID capabilities.
 If a RAID controller other than the ServeRAID-5i is installed, you must use SCSI cables that are compatible with that controller.
-To select and order the correct cables for use with your RAID controller, contact your IBM marketing representative or authorized reseller.
+To select and order the correct cables for use with your RAID controller, contact your IBM marketing representative or authorized reseller. - a.

-a.
 Connect the end of the cable that is labeled "HDD backplane" to the new 3-Pack SCSI backplane as shown in the following illustration.
 (This illustration shows the rear connectors on the 3-Pack SCSI backplane, as viewed from the rear of the server.)

 - b.
 Connect the other end of the cable to the SCSI connector on the system board if you are using the integrated SCSI controller with RAID capabilities.
 If you are using an optional RAID controller other than the ServeRAID-5i, connect the other end of the cable to the SCSI connector on this RAID controller. - c.
-Secure both cable ends with the retention clips on the SCSI connectors. - 9.
-Locate the IC cable that comes with this kit.

-Note: Both IC cable connectors are the same, enabling this cable to be connected in either direction.

-- a.
-Connect one of the IC cable connectors to the SCSI backplane. - b.
-Connect the other IC cable connector to the new 3-Pack SCSI backplane.
-See the illustration in step 8 for the cable connector location. - Connect the end of the power-supply power cable that is labeled "HDD2" to the new 3-Pack SCSI backplane.
-See the illustration in step 8 for the cable connector location. - 11.
+Secure both cable ends with the retention clips on the SCSI connectors. - 10.
+Locate the I^2C cable that comes with this kit. - Note: Both I2C cable connectors are the same, enabling this cable to be connected in either direction. - a.
+Connect one of the I2C cable connectors to the SCSI backplane. - b.
+Connect the other I2C cable connector to the new 3-Pack SCSI backplane.
+See the illustration in step 9 for the cable connector location. - 11.
+Connect the end of the power-supply power cable that is labeled "HDD2" to the new 3-Pack SCSI backplane.
+See the illustration in step 9 for the cable connector location. - 12.
 Slide the 3-Pack Ultra320 Hot-Swap Expansion option into the server until it stops.
-Secure the 3-Pack Ultra320 Hot-Swap Expansion option to the server with the four screws that come with it. - 12.
-If you removed the air-baffle assembly, adapters, plastic dividers, and adapter-support bracket in step 3 on page 33, reinstall them (see "Removing and installing the adapter-support bracket" on page 19).

-Note: Make sure that no cable is under the adapter-support bracket or interferes with the center fans (connector J18).
+Secure the 3-Pack Ultra320 Hot-Swap Expansion option to the server with the four screws that come with it. - 13.
+If you removed the air-baffle assembly, adapters, plastic dividers, and adapter-support bracket in step 3 on page 33, reinstall them (see "Removing and installing the adapter-support bracket" on page 19). - Note: Make sure that no cable is under the adapter-support bracket or interferes with the center fans.

-13. Install additional internal hot-swap hard disk drives in the 3-Pack Ultra320 Hot-Swap Expansion option (see "Installing a hot-swap hard disk drive" on page 39).
+14. Install additional internal hot-swap hard disk drives in the 3-Pack Ultra320 Hot-Swap Expansion option (see "Installing a hot-swap hard disk drive" on page 39).